rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**

 Had to remove the self variable from being passed to super() in order to get it to work correctly.
 Not sure why super() doesn't need self.
 I need to dig a little more.
 I need to build a parser to check for verbs and objects.
 This will allow some pretty simple commands, and I can create a list of verbs that can be checked, along with a list of objects the player can interact with.

+### Day 67: April 19th, 2022
+##### Game Loop & Imports

+**Today's Progress:**
+1. Created Player object inside of get_name() function.
+2. Created global_variables.py to store all global variables.
+3. Removed global variables from main.py
+4. Began building the game loop.

+**Thoughts:**

+Had a very productive session today.
+Got the game loop running correctly, fixed a circular import issue, and started organizing functions into their own files to make the code easier to maintain and read.